-1 headstone, and you have a headstone move-in and all that.
-2 That never happened with my sister.
-But my grandmother 3 would phone me and say your sister needs a headstone.
-And 4 I felt, on my part, I had done more than my share to show 5 my respects to my sister.
+That never happened with my sister.
+But my grandmother

+would phone me and say your sister needs a headstone.
+And

+I felt, on my part, I had done more than my share to show

+my respects to my sister.
 So I didn't.
+And I said her mom

+is still alive and she has brothers and sisters.

+So what ended up happening, I returned home

+a number of times, and I always go down and visit her grave

-And I said her mom 6 is still alive and she has brothers and sisters.
-7 So what ended up happening, I returned home 8 a number of times, and I always go down and visit her grave 9 and clean it and make sure she didn't get lost.
-But I 10 haven't returned home since my grandmother died, and I have 11 because she doesn't have a headstone, my cousin goes 12 home on a regular basis, and she I always ask her to go 13 please say hi to my sister for me and check on her.
-And 14 because she doesn't have a headstone, they can't find her 15 anymore.
-16 So I try to describe where she is, but I 17 think what has happened is a lot of the weeds and stuff has 18 grown over because there's no sign of her being there.
-19 MS. CHRISTA BIG CANOE: I know that at the 20 time of Carol Ruby's murder, you described to the 21 Commissioner that she was found just on the border side of 22 Burnaby instead of Vancouver.
-Was there ever any theories, 23 or did people have an idea of what might have happened to 24 her?
-Did you see clips in the media, pictures in 25 magazines, or articles ever?
+a number of times, and I always go down and visit her grave and clean it and make sure she didn't get lost.
+But I haven't returned home since my grandmother died, and I have -- because she doesn't have a headstone, my cousin goes home on a regular basis, and she -- I always ask her to go please say hi to my sister for me and check on her.
+And because she doesn't have a headstone, they can't find her anymore.

-Lori Davis, In relation to Carol Ruby Davis
+So I try to describe where she is, but I think what has happened is a lot of the weeds and stuff has grown over because there's no sign of her being there.

+MS. CHRISTA BIG CANOE: I know that at the time of Carol Ruby's murder, you described to the Commissioner that she was found just on the border side of Burnaby instead of Vancouver.
+Was there ever any theories, or did people have an idea of what might have happened to her?
+Did you see clips in the media, pictures in magazines, or articles ever?

-1 MS. LORI DAVIS: After she died, there was a lot of articles of -- written about Carol.
-At the time 2 they believed she was number four.
-They had connected her 3 to the -- at the time, was the Green River Murders.
-And 4 that guy killed a lot of people.
-So they had thought that 5 she was connected to that.
-That's down in Washington 6 State, so they thought he had come up here and she might 7 have been victim to him.
-But that turned out not to be the 8 9 case.
-10 And then throughout the years, I only had one picture of Carol, because we didn't -- and that was 11 that picture.
-So normally whenever they would do a story 12 13 about her, they always used that picture of her.
+MS. LORI DAVIS: After she died, there was a lot of articles of -- written about Carol.
+At the time they believed she was number four.
+They had connected her to the -- at the time, was the Green River Murders. that guy killed a lot of people.
+So they had thought that she was connected to that.
+That's down in Washington State, so they thought he had come up here and she might have been victim to him.
+But that turned out not to be the case.

+And then throughout the years, I only had one picture of Carol, because we didn't -- and that was that picture.
+So normally whenever they would do a story about her, they always used that picture of her.
 It was the one that's before you.
-And then when the pig farm 14 thing happened, they thought, well maybe they'd find her 15 there.
-But they already found her, but maybe she was 16 connected to that person somehow.
-17 18 And, because at the time they thought she was attached to the Green River, and Maclean's magazine and 19 20 those types of articles at the time had written quite a few stories about her because the Green River murder was such a 21 22 big story in the United States that they kept writing stories about Carol.
-23 And I used to -- I had all of them, but I've 24 moved a few times throughout my life and I kind of lost a
+And then when the pig farm thing happened, they thought, well maybe they'd find her there.
+But they already found her, but maybe she was connected to that person somehow.

+And, because at the time they thought she was attached to the Green River, and Maclean's magazine and those types of articles at the time had written quite a few stories about her because the Green River murder was such a big story in the United States that they kept writing stories about Carol.

+And I used to -- I had all of them, but I've moved a few times throughout my life and I kind of lost a